freewill7/stroudmasters/content/posts/2011/08/21/henley-to-marlow-bridge-to-bridge-swim-21st-august-2011.md

 Lorraine, Jessica and Mark travelled to Henley on Thames to take part in a 14km swim down the Thames between the bridges at Henley and Marlow.

 The event was organised by The Henley Swim and has been run each year for the past eight years by the Club but with only a handful of Henley swimmers taking part.
 This was the first year it has been opened up to swimmers from other clubs.
-The swim itself was not a race but more of a âsocialâ swim with eighty five swimmers divided into three groups with the swimmers in each group matched by swim speed.
+The swim itself was not a race but more of a social swim with eighty five swimmers divided into three groups with the swimmers in each group matched by swim speed.

 The swim started at 8.10 am under Henley Bridge in a water temperature of approximately 17 Celsius.
 Wetsuits were optional but half a dozen brave souls swam the distance in a swimming costume overcoming not just the cold water temperature but also an abundance of insect life along the way.
 For the record we all wore wetsuits.